marcusolsson/tui-go/README.md

 The documentation is rather bare at the moment due to me changing the API pretty frequently.
 You can however explore the API in its current form at [godoc.org](https://godoc.org/github.com/marcusolsson/tui-go).

+For now, the best way to learn tui-go is to study and learn from the [examples](example).

 ## Contributing

 Feel free to submit pull requests, but consider letting me know by posting an issue first to make sure that your contributions will outlive any major refactoring in the near future.